-Exam ples of Entities that are included in the four CORE Certification Stakeholder Types5 Provider Health Plan Clearinghouse Vendor HIPAA-covered Provider Any person or organization who furnishes, bills, or is paid for medical or health services in the normal course of business 6 Provider Agent Any entity that performs HIPAA-required functions or services for a provider or group of providers and may include other entities that take the role of provider in HIPAA-mandated standard transactions Accountable Care Organizations HIPAA-covered Health Plan Includes the following, singly or in combination: 8 • A group health plan • A health insurance issuer • An HMO • Part A or Part B of the Medicare program under title XVIII of the Act • The Medicaid program under title XIX of the Act, 42 U.S.C.
-1396, et seq • An issuer of a Medicare supplemental policy (as defined in section 1882(g)(1) of the Act, 42 U.S.C.
-1395ss(g)(1)) HIPAA-covered Clearinghouse A public or private entity, including a billing service, repricing company, community health management information system or community health information system, and "value-added" networks and switches, that does either of the following functions: 9 • Processes or facilitates the processing of health information received from another entity in a nonstandard format or containing nonstandard data content into standard data elements or a standard Health Plan Vendor (Product) A vendor of commercially available software solutions for adjudication, claim processing, claim data warehousing, etc., for a health plan or its business associate Note: A software solution vendor does not hold nor process data on behalf of its customer.
+Exam ples of Entities that are included in the e four CORE Certification Stakeholder Types5 Provider Health Plan Clearinghouse Vendor HIPAA-covered Provider Any person or organization who furnishes, bills, or is paid for medical or health services in the normal course of business6 Provider Agent Any entity that performs HIPAA- required functions or services for a provider or group of providers and may include other entities that take the role of provider in HIPAA- mandated standard transactions Accountable Care Organizations Groups of doctors, hospitals, and other health care providers, who come together voluntarily to give coordinated high quality care to their Medicare patients7 HIPAA-covered Health Plan Includes the following, singly or in combination:8 A group health plan A health insurance issuer An HMO Part A or Part B of the Medicare program under title XVIII of the Act The Medicaid program under title XIX of the Act, 42 U.S.C.
+1396, et seq An issuer of a Medicare supplemental policy (as defined in section 1882(g)(1) of the Act, 42 U.S.C.
+1395ss(g)(1)) An issuer of a long-term care policy, excluding a nursing home fixed- indemnity policy An employee welfare benefit plan or any other arrangement that is established or maintained for the HIPAA-covered Clearinghouse A public or private entity, including a billing service, repricing company, community health management information system or community health information system, and "value-added" networks and switches, that does either of the following functions: 9 Processes or facilitates the processing of health information received from another entity in a nonstandard format or containing nonstandard data content into standard data elements or a standard transaction Receives a standard transaction from another entity and processes or facilitates the processing of health information into nonstandard format Health Plan Vendor (Product) A vendor of commercially available software solutions for adjudication, claim processing, claim data warehousing, etc., for a health plan or its business associate Note: A software solution vendor does not hold nor process data on behalf of its customer.
 This type of vendor is not a business associate of the health plan as defined under HIPAA.
-Health Plan Vendor (Services) An entity that holds and processes Groups of doctors, hospitals, and other health care providers, who come together voluntarily to give An issuer of a long-term care policy, excluding a nursing home fixed- indemnity policy transactionReceives a standard transaction from another entity and processes or data on behalf of its health plan customer
+Health Plan Vendor (Services) An entity that holds and processes data on behalf of its number of the health plan as outsourced a business function(s) Note: This type of vendor holds and processes data on behalf of its health plan has number outsourced a business function(s)